Li-Fi based Text Communication between Two Arduino

 }

-Inside the while loop, the pulse input duration from LDR is calculated using pulseIn function, and the type of pulse is defined which is LOW in our case.
+Inside the while loop, the pulse input duration from LDR is calculated using the pulseIn function, and the type of pulse is defined, which is LOW in our case.
 The value is printed on the serial monitor for debugging purposes.
 It is suggested to check the duration, as it might be different for different setups.

 unsigned long duration = pulseIn(8, HIGH);